ivos/testing-db-apps-slides/README.md

 - Projects and companies tiny to big
 - Programmer, analyst, tester, ops, support, team lead

+## TL;DR

+Stop writing unit tests, start writing system tests!
+While system tests are still regarded as more expensive, the truth is that over the last years, they have become comparably cheap to write and execute, while giving you substantially more confidence in your application's functionality.

 ## Abstract

 > Testing database applications in Java and Clojure - a practical guide to system tests.